litchipi/litchipi.github.io/_posts/2023-01-11-building-web-with-nix.md

 ## Introduction

-In this post I will present a little Nix library made to build web applications the proper way.
+In this post I will present a little Nix library I made to build web applications easily using Nix.
+The skeletton is there but there is still a lot of work to do to make it really practical, and the purpose of that blog post is to present what this library does, and is a **call for contributions** as I really need those to make the library grow.
+(See the *last section* of this post)

-The idea is to **always** keep it simple for the developper and have a nice API, but still do the job.
+The main idea is to **always** keep it simple for the developper and have a *nice API*, allow the user to have a *readable* nix code, and allow devs to rely on *tested and factorized* code when building their web applications.

-As this is a first step only, and only tailored to my personnal needs, for now it's limited. \\
-The whole purpose of this project is *to gather contributions* for as many backends and frontends possibilities as possible.

 Throughout the presentation, I will assume that you are using **nix flakes** and that the library is added to the inputs like so: